-9262 Intellectual Property: Trademark Practice & Disputes (2 gtr. hrs.)
+9262 Intellectual Property: Trademark Practice & Disputes (2 qtr. hrs.)

 Prerequisite: Intellectual Property or Trademark Law & Unfair Competition A follow-up to the Intellectual Property course.
 The focus is on practice skills needed for the intellectual property lawyer, with a heavy emphasis on trademark law.
-Students who have taken the former Intellectual Property 2 are ineligible to take this course.

-9278 International Business Transactions (2 gtr. hrs.)
+9278 International Business Transactions (2 qtr. hrs.)